 The seeds of the coming story can usually been found here.
 The hero has a problem or conflict that needs to be resolved.
-In order to do that, they must embark on their journey.
-They just need a little push.
+In order to do that, he must embark on his journey.
+He just needs a little push.
 That will come in the next stage with the Call to Adventure, but in the meantime, let’s look at Thor’s Ordinary World.

 Thor: Ordinary World